 Very few people can honestly say that they’ve seen what goes on underneath the soil.
-But this exhibit in the AgroLiquid IQhub lets visitors virtually step below ground to get a new perspective on water movement.
+But this exhibit in AgroLiquid’s IQhub museum lets visitors virtually step below ground to get a new perspective on water movement.

 This three-sided unit with soil-like walls features animation and sound effects that show how water moves through the soil beneath a farmer’s crops.
 Fake pea plants cover the roof of the unit.
 Fake roots from the plants hang down from the ceiling below.